 Welcome to the Solar Energy Technologies Office's (SETO's) Information Resources webpage.
 Below you’ll find a curated list of resources for all levels of familiarity with solar.
 Whether you want to learn how to go solar, find a job in the industry, or discover the science behind solar energy, this webpage features SETO-funded resources that can help.

+Visit the SETO Publication and Product Library to find fact sheets, reports, and technical papers about the solar office's activities on photovoltaics (PV), concentrating solar-thermal power (CSP), systems integration, and market transformation.
 For a comprehensive list of SETO-funded research, including final technical reports from awardees and national lab reports, visit the Office of Science and Technical Information library.

-Solar Mapping Resources
+Going Solar Resources for Consumers

-Resources for Solar Professionals
+Resources for Professionals

 Resources for Job-Seekers

 Careers in solar energy are expanding quickly.
 SETO supports the solar workforce with the Solar Training Network, professional development and career building through a number of programs such as PV Certification, Grid Engineering for Accelerated Renewable Energy Deployment (GEARED), and training for real estate professionals.
 SETO’s fellowships and research opportunities provide scientists, engineers, and researchers with opportunities to lead and improve SETO research and development projects.
 The solar industry is an important source of employment for returning veterans—learn how to hire veterans in solar energy.

 SETO Meetings and Events

 Industry workshops help SETO obtain a wide range of stakeholder feedback to guide the work of the solar office.
 DOE holds workshops to identify barriers and opportunities associated with SETO goals.